tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * However, it is easy to run the hash function over the same data again to verify the result is the same.

 * If you were to change a single bit of the input, you would get a completely different hash.
 This allows for something called "data integrity" which is a very important part of internet and data security as well as blockchain technology.

+#### Digital Signature

 ![screenshot of signature](https://image.shutterstock.com/image-vector/businessman-hands-signing-digital-signature-600w-351292748.jpg)

 * Digital signatures are used to mathematically prove ownership or authenticity of data.

-  Once a file or message is signed, you can verify it was signed by a specific individual.
+* Once a file or message is signed, you can verify it was signed by a specific individual.

 * If the signed message is modified, the signature will be invalidated.

 * This means that if you were to sign a document, and the document was later modified, the signature would invalidate.
 You could then easily prove that the document was modified.
 This is not just used for documents, but secure internet communication as well.

-* Ask the students "If a signed message is modified, what happens?"
+Ask the students "If a signed message is modified, what happens?"

-  **Answer** The message will be invalidated and you would know the message was modified
+* **Answer** The message will be invalidated and you would know the message was modified

+#### Crypto Wallet

 ![screenshot of wallet](https://image.shutterstock.com/image-illustration/digital-wallet-concept-3d-rendering-600w-487340401.jpg)